Ink and Identity: Reading Hakka Narratives through Calligraphy

 Seeds of Migration

 Fleeing social unrest and invasions in northern China during the Ming (1368-1644) and Qing (1644-1912) dynasties, the Hakka people first sought refuge in China’s southern regions.
-The term "Hakka" originates from Cantonese, meaning "guest families", implying their status as newcomers — or guests — residing in the southern provinces.
-In the 17th and 18th centuries, driven by overpopulation, land scarcity, and conflicts, waves of Hakka migrants embarked on precarious journeys across the Taiwan Strait to find sanctuary in Taiwan.
+The term Hakka originates from Cantonese, meaning “guest families,” reflecting their status as newcomers or guests in the southern provinces.
+In the 17th and 18th centuries, driven by overpopulation, land scarcity, and conflicts, waves of Hakka migrants embarked on precarious journeys across the strait in search of sanctuary.

-Crossing the Taiwan Strait, situated between the western coast of Taiwan and the eastern coast of China, was a formidable undertaking.
-The strait's turbulent currents, coupled with its almost ink-black appearance, earned it the name "Black Water Channel".
+Crossing the Taiwan Strait — a treacherous passage between the western coast of Taiwan and the eastern coast of China — was a daunting undertaking.
+Its turbulent currents and almost ink-black waters earned it the ominous name “Black Water Channel.”

-Celebrated calligrapher Hsu Yung-Chin (徐永進)(1951-2022) captured the saga of these Hakka ancestors in his oeuvre, Bitter Passage to Taiwan.
-This artwork is ingeniously divided into eight vertical strips against a dark backdrop symbolising the black waters.
+Celebrated calligrapher Hsu Yung-Chin (徐永進)(1951-2022) captured the saga of these Hakka ancestors in his work, Bitter Passage to Taiwan.
+Ingeniously structured into eight vertical strips against a dark backdrop symbolising the Black Water Channel, his work conveys the peril of their journey.

 I advise you not to cross over to Taiwan, for it is akin to the Gate of Ghosts.
 Thousands may enter, yet none return.
 Knowing life, knowing death, both are arduous.

-As one reads the golden words in Hsu's work, it evokes the image of Hakka ancestors crossing the strait — a scene reminiscent of the dance performance Legacy by the Cloud Gate Theatre Dance.
-In this mesmerising performance, the fears and perils of their journey come to life through the dancers' trembling movements and heartfelt cries.
+As one reads Hsu’s golden words, the image of Hakka ancestors crossing the strait comes to life — an evocative scene reminiscent of the dance production Legacy by Cloud Gate Theatre Dance.
+In this mesmerising performance, the fears and perils of their journey come to life through trembling movements and heartfelt cries.

 Exhibition "A Dimension To Be Found: Hakka Narrative in Calligraphy" at the Hengshan Calligraphy Art Centre (橫山書法藝術館)